Excavation In Egypt's Luxor Reveals Insights Into Burial Practices Over 4,000 Years Ago

 Date

-(MENAFN- IANS) Cairo, Nov 1 (IANS) An Egyptian-American archaeological team has unearthed the first Middle Kingdom-era burials at the Assasif cemetery near Luxor, the Egyptian Ministry of tourism and Antiquities said Friday.
+CAIRO, Nov 2 (NNN-MENA) – An Egyptian-American archaeological team, has unearthed the first Middle Kingdom-era burials at the Assasif cemetery near Luxor, the Egyptian Ministry of tourism and Antiquities, said yesterday.

 Excavators found 11 graves containing skeletal remains of men, women, and children, suggesting a multi-generational family burial site.
-While flood damage significantly deteriorated wooden coffins and linen coverings, numerous artifacts survived.
+While flood damage significantly deteriorated wooden coffins and linen coverings, numerous artefacts survived.

-Archaeologists recovered an array of well-preserved artifacts, including jewelry crafted from red agate, blue and green porcelain, and painted faience stone.
-Distinctive amulets shaped like falcons, snakes, and hippopotamuses were also discovered, Xinhua news agency reported.
+Archaeologists recovered an array of well-preserved artefacts, including jewelry crafted from red agate, blue and green porcelain, and painted faience stone.
+Distinctive amulets shaped like falcons, snakes, and hippopotamuses were also discovered.

 A square-shaped offering table with intricate carvings, including a bull's head and bread loaf, further illuminates the burial site's ritual significance.

-The mission's findings are poised to reshape the understanding of burial customs on Thebes' West Bank during this pivotal period of Egyptian history, according to Egypt's antiquities authorities.
+The mission's findings are poised to reshape the understanding of burial customs on Thebes' West Bank, during this pivotal period of Egyptian history, according to Egypt's antiquities authorities.– NNN-MENA

 Legal Disclaimer: